vfmd/vfmd-spec/userguide.md

 The vfmd syntax is pretty much the same as the [original Markdown syntax], with a few minor changes and added clarifications.

+vfmd enables you to represent rich-text markup in plain-text files, with an obsessive emphasis on readability.
+The intention is to keep the plain text representation publishable as-is, without looking like it’s been marked up with tags or formatting instructions.

-vfmd enables you to represent rich-text markup in plain-text files.
-It supports block-level markup like lists, blockquotes and code-blocks, and also supports span-level markup like emphasis, links and inline-code.
+vfmd supports block-level markup like lists, blockquotes and code-blocks, and also supports span-level markup like emphasis, links and inline-code.

 [original Markdown syntax]: http://daringfireball.net/projects/markdown/syntax
 [Markdown]: http://daringfireball.net/projects/markdown/